 Methodology

 This study adopts a theoretical methodology to analyze the structural dynamics of unpaid and care labor, emphasizing the influence of formal and informal institutions and evaluating policy interventions that can integrate the care economy into formal economic frameworks.
-This approach allows for an in-depth exploration of the conceptual and institutional dimensions of the care economy, drawing on established theories and frameworks from feminist economics, institutional theory, and social policy analysis.
+This approach allows for an in-depth exploration of the conceptual and institutional dimensions of the care economy, drawing on established theories and frameworks from feminist economics, institutional theory, and social policy analysis

+In methodology section you should mention the way you are conducting the theoretical analysis for example comparative analysis of policy models or content analysis or ……

 5.1 Theoretical Framework

 The theoretical framework for this study is grounded in feminist economics and institutional theory.
 Feminist economics provides a critical lens for understanding the gendered nature of unpaid and care labor, highlighting how traditional economic models exclude or undervalue women's contributions to the economy (Benería, 2016; Folbre, 2006).
 Feminist perspectives challenge the assumption that market-based work is the primary form of economic activity, instead arguing that care work—often unpaid and performed by women—should be recognized as a vital economic input (Folbre, 2014; Elson, 1999).
 This framework also includes intersectionality, which considers how race, class, and other social identities intersect with gender to shape the experiences and conditions of unpaid labor (Razavi, 2007; Kabeer, 2012).